FrydmanPiotr/MyBlog/README.md

 * django-bootstrap4
 * python

-Use this command in system console:
+You can install these packages by using this command in system console using PIP (Python package manager):

 ```
 pip install <module_name>